brettinternet/homeops/README.md

 ## Usage

 Setup and usage is inspired heavily by [this homelab gitops template](https://github.com/onedr0p/flux-cluster-template) and the [k8s-at-home](https://github.com/k8s-at-home) community.
+You can find similar setups with the [k8s at home search](https://nanne.dev/k8s-at-home-search/).
 Historical revisions of this repository had rootless Podman containers deployed with ansible as systemd units.

 ### Setup